JasonPunyon/Rol/README.md

 ```
 ...Rol will faithfully follow you into oblivion, no questions asked.

+##Equality

+A fun constraint in C# is that the only way for instances of interfaces to be considered equal is if they're the same object.
+Equality is important.
+You need equality to work for things to work like you want with Generic Collections and in other places.

+Rol makes equality work the only way it can, by guaranteeing you only get the same instance of an object per Type/Id combination.
+It does this by caching instances of objects forever.

+**Note for the future**: Infinitely growing caches is bad, especially if you don't need them, but I really like Equality working.
+I'm going to add an attribute to turn off the caching if you don't need it for certain types (so you can opt in to memory-savings/broken equality if you want), but by default it will be on for sanity.

+**Note**:

 #You made it all the way down here!
 Well done!

 More to come.
 Until then, enjoy yourself a tasty beverage and thank you for reading.